alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ## A Timeline Proposal

-With this preliminary analysis in mind we can create the following timeline, dividing language evolution into a number of stages.
+With this preliminary analysis in mind we can create the following timeline, dividing language evolution into a few distinct stages.

 ### Individual Sounds